sul-dlss/argo/README.md

 ## Internals

-Argo uses Blacklight and ActiveFedora to expose the repository contents, and `dor-services` to enable editing and updating.
+Argo uses Blacklight and Solr to expose the repository contents, and `dor-services-app` to enable editing and updating.
 Its key components include:

-- Rails 5.2
+- Rails
-- Blacklight 7
+- Blacklight
 - dor-services-client
 - RSolr
 - Sidekiq